wincentwang/WinApp/README.md

 # WinApp Abstract
 Quick Develop Project of Java
-* Include front-end js library.such as:jqgrid,treegrid,tree,layui.
+* Include front-end js library.Such as:jqgrid,treegrid,tree,layui.
-* Include many popular framework.such as:spring,shiro and quartz,you can build project easily.
+* Include many popular framework.Such as:spring,shiro and quartz ,you can build project easily.
-* Include system module.such as:dictionary,permission control,system log,sql monitor and code generator.
+* Include system module.Such as:dictionary,permission control,system log,sql monitor and code generator.

 # Tech Framework